-Sanctioning Guidelines for Alcohol & Drug Violations of the Code of Student Conduct Listed below are the general sanctioning guidelines for alcohol, marijuana, and other drug offenses.
+Sanctioning Guidelines for Alcohol & Drug Violations of the Code of Student Conduct

+Listed below are the general sanctioning guidelines for alcohol, marijuana, and other drug offenses.

-Code of Student Con- duct Section # Violation Examples For a First Violation, a student should ex- pect 1 : For a Second Violation, a student should ex- pect 1 : #15 - Violation of College policies, rules, or regulations that are published in the Student Handbook, or other official College publications or agreements pertaining to the educational mission of the institution.
-Examples include violations of residence hall policies related to alcohol, being in the presence of alcohol if underage, possessing empty alcohol bottles/cans if underage, etc. ^{2,3} A written reprimand A minimum of 5 hours community restitu- tion 6-9 months of disciplinary probation An educational project A minimum of 10 hours community restitution Parental/guardian notification #10 - Illegal manufacture, purchase, sale, use, possession, or distribution of alcohol, drugs, or controlled substances, or any other violation of the ESF Alcohol and Other Drug Use Policy.
-Examples include underage consumption, use or possession of alcohol under prohibited circumstances, supplying alcohol to underage person (s), use or possession of marijuana or drug paraphernalia, etc. 6-9 months of disciplinary probation An educational project A minimum of 20 hours community restitution Parental/guardian notification 9-12 months of disciplinary probation An educational intervention program (such as OPTIONS) A minimum of 50 hours community restitution Parental/guardian notification #10 Examples of more serious violations include the manufacture, sale, purchase, or distribution of illegal drugs or controlled substances A minimum of one semester suspension ^{4,5} An alcohol and/or drug assessment by an approved provider and completion of any/all recommended treatment A minimum of 50 hours community restitution to be completed prior to applying for readmission to ESF Disciplinary probation for duration of ESF career upon return Expulsion from SUNY-ESF
+Code of Student Conduct Section # Violation Examples For a First Violation, a student should expect1: For a Second Violation, a student should expect 1 : #15 - Violation of College policies, rules, or regulations that are published in the Student Handbook, or other official College publications or agreements pertaining to the educational mission of the Institution.
+Examples include violations of residence hall policies related to alcohol, being in the presence of alcohol if underage, possessing empty alcohol bottles/cans if underage, etc. ^{2,3} A written reprimand A minimum of 5 hours community restitution 6-9 months of disciplinary probation An educational project A minimum of 10 hours community restitution Parental/guardian notification

+#10 - Illegal manufacture, purchase, sale, use, possession, or distribution of alcohol, drugs, or controlled substances, or any other violation of the ESF Alcohol and Other Drug Use Policy.
+Examples include underage consumption, use or possession of alcohol under prohibited circumstances, supplying alcohol to underage person(s), use or possession of marijuana or drug paraphernalia, etc. 6-9 months of disciplinary probation An educational project A minimum of 20 hours community restitution Parental/guardian notification 9-12 months of disciplinary probation An educational intervention program (such as OPTIONS) A minimum of 50 hours community restitution Parental/guardian notification #10 Examples of more serious violations include the manufacture, sale, purchase, or distribution of illegal drugs or controlled substances A minimum of one semester suspension ^{4,5} An alcohol and/or drug assessment by an approved provider and completion of any/all recommended treatment A minimum of 50 hours community restitution to be completed prior to applying for readmission to ESF Disciplinary probation for duration of ESF career upon return Expulsion from SUNY- ESF

-#4 - Conduct which threatens the mental health, physical health, or safety of any person or persons including defamation, hazing, drug or alcohol abuse, and other forms of destructive behavior.
-Examples include intoxication or other substance abuse-related behavior posing a substantial risk to the health and wellbeing of self and/or others, transport to a health-care facility due to intoxication, etc. 9-12 months of disciplinary probation An educational intervention program (such as OP-TIONS) A minimum of 20 hours community restitution Parental/guardian notification A minimum of one semester suspension ^{4,5} An alcohol and/or drug assessment by an approved provider and completion of any/all recommended treatment A minimum of 50 hours community restitution to be completed prior to applying for readmission to ESF Disciplinary probation for duration of ESF career upon return #4 Examples of more serious violations include driving any motor vehicle while intoxicated or while under the influence of drugs A minimum of one semester suspension ^{4,5} An alcohol and/or drug assessment by an approved provider and completion of any/all recommended treatment A minimum of 50 hours community restitution to be completed prior to applying for readmission to ESF Disciplinary probation for duration of ESF career upon return Expulsion from SUNY- ESF
+#4 - Conduct which Examples include 9-12 months of A minimum of one threatens the mental semester suspension^{4,5} intoxication or other disciplinary probation health, physical health, substance abuse-related An educational An alcohol and/or drug or safety of any person or behavior posing a intervention program assessment by an persons including substantial risk to the (such as OPTIONS) approved provider and defamation, hazing, drug health and wellbeing of completion of any/all or alcohol abuse, and self and/or others, A minimum of 20 hours recommended other forms of destructive transport to a healthcommunity restitution treatment behavior. care facility due to Parental/guardian intoxication, etc. A minimum of 50 hours notification community restitution to be completed prior to applying for readmission to ESF Disciplinary probation for duration of ESF career upon return